BasicComputation/x64-lecture/B04 - Instructions, labels, addressing and data.md

-# Instructions, addressing and data
+# Instructions, labels, addressing and data
 In order to learn you have to test things. <br>

 Content